CleverCloud/issues-helper/README.md

-# Gitlab helper
+# Issues helper

 This is little executable designed to make opening issues easier: type `gli "my shiny issue"` in a git repo, and it will automatically open an issue in the corresponding gitlab repo.
+For now it only supports one gitlab account, but multiple accounts and github support are planned.

+## Install

+You need [cargo](http://doc.crates.io/) to install *issues-helper*.

+    cargo install issues-helper # will install an executable called `gli` gli init # inital configuration (gitlab domain, personal access token)

 ## Use